nvim-svelte/nvim-svelte-snippets/README.md

 3. Reload the plugin after making changes:
    - Save your changes
-   - In Neovim, run: `:Lazy reload svelte-snippets.nvim`
+   - In Neovim, run: `:Lazy reload nvim-svelte-snippets`
    - Test in a .svelte file

 ## Available Snippets

-- `page`: Creates a new SvelteKit page component
+- `sk-page`: Creates a new SvelteKit page component
-- `load`: Creates a load function (with choice of PageLoad or PageServerLoad)
+- `sk-load`: Creates a load function (with choice of PageLoad or PageServerLoad)
-- `actions`: Creates form actions template
+- `sk-actions`: Creates form actions template
 - `each`: Creates a Svelte each block

 ## Keybindings